gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

     something_special
 ```

-A private function in module if imported as a wildcard will not be accessible.
-Don't worry, regular import still works.
+A private function in a module will not be accessible if imported as a wildcard.
+Don't worry, regular import will work.

 ```
 from pub_shubs import * #wildcard import